Admissions

 How many children are in the school?
 Each class?
 How many classes in the school?

-Generally, we have: 5 kindergartens, four 1st grades; four 2nd grades; four 3rd grades; four 4th grades; and four 5th grades.
+We have: four kindergartens, four 1st grades; four 2nd grades; four 3rd grades; four 4th grades; and four 5th grades.
 This is subject to change.

 We currently have two G&T classes on every grade and two General Ed classes, one of which is an ICT (Integrated Co-Teaching.)